 During the early 1990s a combination of recession, the ending of the Isle of Dogs’ enterprise status and renewed competition from the City of London halted the commercial property boom.
 Land values tumbled, whole blocks lay empty and property developers went into liquidation.
 It was not until the beginning of the 21st century that construction projects regained – and then surpassed – their original momentum.

 South-east of Millwall docks, a former silt tip was saved from development and converted to an urban park and city farm.
 Over to the west, a disused church became The Space, a performing arts and community centre.
 Elsewhere on the island, almost every available site was eventually pressed into the service of mammon.

-The northern part of the Isle of Dogs now bears more resemblance to the business district of a modern American city than to anywhere else in London, while the south is an amalgam of East End terraces and council flats and upmarket waterfront apartment complexes, including those at Millwall dock, shown (together with a floating Chinese restaurant) in the photo at the top of this article.
+The northern part of the Isle of Dogs now bears more resemblance to the business district of a modern American city than to anywhere else in London, while the south is an amalgam of East End terraces and council flats and upmarket waterfront apartment complexes, including those at Millwall dock, shown (together with a floating Chinese restaurant and supermarket) in the photo at the top of this article.